xlladdins/xll/docs/Excel4MacrosE-G.md

 **FORMAT.MOVE**?(x\_pos, y\_pos)

-X\_pos    specifies the horizontal position to which you want to move the object and is measured in points from the base of the object to the lower-left corner of the window.
+X\_pos&nbsp;&nbsp;&nbsp;&nbsp;specifies the horizontal position to which you want to move the object and is measured in points from the base of the object to the lower-left corner of the window.
 A point is 1/72nd of an inch.

-Y\_pos    specifies the vertical position to which you want to move the object and is measured in points from the base of the object to the lower-left corner of the window.
+Y\_pos&nbsp;&nbsp;&nbsp;&nbsp;specifies the vertical position to which you want to move the object and is measured in points from the base of the object to the lower-left corner of the window.

 **Remarks**